vladik280699/My-to-do-list/README.md

 My To Do List

-Used: React
+Used: React,
-      Redux
+      Redux,
-      React-Redux
+      React-Redux,
-      Reselect
+      Reselect,
       React Hooks